-James Soderholm took his PhD in English Literature from the University of Virginia in Charlottesville.
-He taught at university for twenty-two years before joining the Langton in 2014.
-Dr. Soderholm has published four books, including Platonic Occasions: Dialogues on Art, Literature and Culture (with Richard Begam, Stockholm University Press, 2015) and has with Janeen Barker co-founded Langton Press, which has so far published three books, including two collections of students' essays (Recently Conceived: Essays from the Langton & Hideous Progeny: Bicentenary Essays on Mary Wollstonecraft Godwin's Frankenstein).
+Dr Soderholm and Janeen Barker co-founded Langton Press, which has so far published three books, including two collections of students' essays (Recently Conceived: Essays from the Langton & Hideous Progeny: Bicentenary Essays on Mary Wollstonecraft Godwin's Frankenstein).

 Cal Hewitt is a recent student of the Langton and the author of this website.
 Having led the LUCID experiment for two years, he is obsessed with beauty in the universe and the interconnectedness of scientific endeavour, language, and thought that his first dialogue explores.
-Next year he will read Natural Sciences at Pembroke College, Cambridge.
+Since leaving school, he is reading Natural Sciences at Pembroke College, Cambridge.

 Drishti Rai is an 18 year old with a passion for economics and academia.
 She plans to study the former at university, having completed A levels in maths, further maths, physics, and economics.
 She also runs a blog: thedismalstudy.wordpress.com

 Moses May Hobbs is a Langton student intending to study the history of art and has a consuming love of philosophy and the arts.
 Enamoured with absurdist literature and surrealism, Mo’s Socratic contributions hail from his preoccupations with aesthetics, truth, and philosophical freedom.

 Bruno Lindan is a part-time hypocrite with a penchant for most things less useful than chemistry; in particular, he is possessed by the charms of the worlds of mathematics and philosophy and wishes to continue pursuing his interest in the former into academia.